 Instead of using a traditional boost, we’re going to set up a campaign in Ads Manager for boosting the post.
 And when we do, we’ll be able to set up multiple ad sets, combine audiences, and reach multiple lookalike audiences across countries, all in one shot.
 Here we go.

 1. Set Up Your “Boosted Posts” campaign.

 Go to Ads Manager and create a new campaign.
-Choose “Boost Your Posts” which uses the page post engagement objective.
-I’ll bet many of you never saw this option sitting there in Ads Manager… even though it’s the first option in the list.
-Give your campaign a name and click continue.
+Choose the consideration marketing objective and “Engagement” which uses the page post engagement objective.
+Give your campaign a name at the bottom of the screen and click continue.

 2. Define Your Audience

 OK, this is one of the core reasons to use Ads Manager to boost an update.
 This is where you can select your custom audiences, combine those audiences, target lookalikes across multiple countries, etc. You also have tight control over geotargeting.
 For example, you can even target specific cities within a country if you want.
 You can also layer on additional targeting, like age, gender, language, and interests.
 Seriously, you have killer options here compared to simply boosting a post.

 Next you can choose where your boosted posts show up in Facebook.
 I typically select both desktop and mobile News Feed, but you also have options for Instagram and Desktop Right Column.

 You’ll notice you have much more control over your budget and scheduling when boosting a post via Ads Manager.
 You can set your budget, the type of optimization for ad delivery, you can use ad scheduling if you use the lifetime budget option, you can set delivery type, and more.
 I told you that you’ll have more control… Once you’re done, click continue.

 5. Select Creative